UNT point guard N'Yah Boyd enters transfer portal, says she intends to leave program

 Teams will be able to recruit Boyd once she is in the portal.
 She could return to UNT or leave for another program.

-Boyd started all 19 of UNT's games last season and led UNT with 66 assists.
+Boyd started all 19 of UNT’s games last season and led the team with 66 assists.

 She is the third UNT player who saw time for the Mean Green last season to enter the portal.
 Forward Rochelle Lee started 14 games last season, while fellow forward Charlene Shepherd played in three games.
 Lee transferred to North Carolina A&T after entering the transfer portal, while Shepherd landed at Morgan State.